toll free: (877) 464-5828

 Use a quality vapor barrier such as ARMA FOIL-VB or 6 mil plastic to cover the ground.
 Overlap each sheet by roughly 6" and seal the seams with a high quality tape or glue.
 Allow enough excess to wrap and extend the vapor barrier up the foundation wall by roughly 12 inches.
 Adhere the vapor barrier to the foundation wall with glue, caulk, or foam.

 STEP 3: Seal and Insulate the Foundation Wall

 Closed Cell foam will both seal and insulate your foundation wall.
 In addition, using spray foam insulation on crawl spaces adds a moisture barrier to help keep moisture from wicking through the stone or concrete.

-Check your particular climate zone to determine how much foam should be applied to your foundation walls.
+Check your particular climate zone to determine how much foundation insulation coating should be applied to your crawl space walls.
 Use foam board or plywood to cover over any existing vents.
 Apply a layer of closed cell foam to coat the entire foundation wall from the crawlspace side.
 Ensure that the foam overlaps the vapor barrier extending partially up the wall.

 STEP 4: Seal and Insulate Rim Joists

 Prior to sealing and insulating the band joists, air and moisture are introduced through a variety of problem areas.
 Click on the image to the right to see a larger, detailed version.

 Fortunately, all of the above problems can be addressed with one easy solution.
 Just apply closed cell spray foam over this entire area.
 Be sure to cover all seams to air seal and coat the band joist with 1-2 inches of crawl space spray insulation foam.
 Closed cell crawl space foam insulation also creates a moisture barrier and helps prevent condensation.

-There are a few additional benefits of using spray foam insulation in unvented crawl spaces.
+There are a few additional benefits of using foundation spray foam insulation in unvented crawl spaces.